rzzzwilson/Random-Stuff/config/README.rst

     import config

     cfg = config.get_config('test.cfg')

     port = cfg.main.port
     for directory in cfg.serve.directory:
         # do something

-Note that ALL config attributes are strings or lists of strings, so user code must convert integer strings to integers, etc.  Similarly, User code must fill in default values if a value is missing.
+Note that ALL config attributes are strings or lists of strings, so user code must convert integer strings to integers, etc.  Similarly, user code must fill in default values if a value is missing.
 All this can be done as a separate phase before using the config object.